Social Work Courses

 SW 120 I Want to Help People

-Students explore service to human beings as a profession, a vocation, and a volunteer commitment.
+Students explore service to human beings as a profession, both vocation and avocation.
 Who needs help?
 Who helps?
 Where?
 How?
 What motivates people to help?
-Using the liberal arts as a foundation for helping people, students study vocational opportunities in areas such as health care, social services, ministry, youth work, and the arts.
-The class includes lectures, discussions, speakers, and field visits; additional fee.
-Open only to first year students and sophomores.
-Offered during Interim.
+Using the liberal arts as a foundation for helping people, students study opportunities in areas such as health care, social services, ministry, youth work, and the arts.
+The class includes lectures, discussions, speakers, and field visits.
+Open only to first-year students.
+Offered annually during January Term.
+Does not count toward social work major.

 SW 125 Racism and Sexism in American Family Life

 This course introduces students to the study of racism and sexism from a variety of disciplinary perspectives with special attention to the impact on women and on African-American and Latino families.
 Students examine the processes by which race and gender are socially constructed to benefit some and disadvantage others.
 Students consider how prejudice develops and learn strategies to communicate with people of diverse backgrounds.
-Counts toward family studies concentration.
+Counts toward family studies concentration and Racial and Ethnic Studies major and concentration.

 SW 221 Social Work and Social Welfare

-Students study the progression of the U.S. social welfare system from English Poor Laws through the Social Security Act to contemporary reforms and how its components (public, private, faith-based) interrelate to serve diverse populations in cities and small towns.
-The development of social work, its values and knowledge, and its relationship to fields of social welfare are included.
+Students study the progression of the U.S. social welfare system from English Poor Laws through the Social Security Act to contemporary reforms and how its components (public, private, faith-based) interrelate to serve diverse populations.
+The development of social work, its foundational knowledge, values and skills, and its relationship to fields of social welfare are included.
 Students shadow a social worker for four hours.
 Offered each semester.
 Counts towards American studies major and family studies concentration.

 SW 246 Human Behavior in the Social Environment